Skip to main content

 GeneralFree text notes field.

-Terminal Pickup > New Bag
+Terminal Pickup - New Bag (Store Server)

 When the user selects the New Bag tab from the Pickup screen, they can add a Bag Number and Seal Number for identification purposes.
-Subsequently, the user can specify the values for the Pickup Tenders and complete the Pickup Function.
+Subsequently, the user can specify the values for the Pickup Tenders and complete the Pickup function.

-Terminal Pickup> Existing Bags
+Terminal Pickup - Existing Bags (Store Server)

-When the User selects the Existing Bags tab, the applicable Bags available to the session are listed.
+When the user selects the Existing Bags tab, the applicable Bags available to the session are listed.

-Terminal Pickup > General
+Terminal Pickup - General (Store Server)

 Cashup Functions (Safe/Terminal)